cranberry-clockworks/coal.nvim/README.md

 The main goal was picking up colours while keeping good readability and contrast ratios.

+This colourscheme leaving some defaults highlight groups untouched.
+This is by design.
+Among them, for example: `CurSearch`, `ErrorMsg` or `WarningMsg`.

 ## Base colours overriding

 Base colours could be overridden.
 Could be helpful to make background colour